What are the risks in an ICO?

 The market is still under-regulated.
 That means investors may be left on their own if an ICO turns out to be a fraud or the project fails.
 Neither of these scenarios is uncommon.

 But market watchdogs now have ICOs on their radar.
 In July 2017, the U.S. Securities and Exchange Commission said it may apply federal securities laws to some ICOs on a case-by-case basis.
 In September of the same year, China temporarily banned ICOs until market regulations are in place.
-The EU plans to issue regulatory guidelines for ICOs in 2018.

 For now, though, it’s a booming unregulated market and a possible bubble that some experts warn may sooner or later burst.
 So investors need to consider the risks very carefully.
 It’s not in fact rare for ICO teams to simply run off with investors’ money.